nataliateruel/Surfaces_tutorial/docs/source/How_to_install.rst

 .. tip::

-	For Windows, make sure to have a functional C compiler installed, what can be done using ``conda install -c conda-forge m2w64-gcc`` (on Anaconda Powershell Prompt as Administrator)
+	If you are using Windows, make sure to have a functional C compiler installed.
+For that you might run ``conda install -c conda-forge m2w64-gcc`` on Anaconda Powershell Prompt as Administrator.

 .. note::